AIDL-IPAL/Surgical_Kinematics/README.md

 ## Scene Reconstruction & Pose Analytics Pipeline
 Our scene reconstruction and pose analytics pipeline follows these key stages:

-1. **YOLO-pose Pretraining / Finetuning**: Initial model training using the SurgPose dataset to establish foundational pose recognition capabilities.
+1. **YOLO-pose Finetuning**: Initial model training using the SurgPose dataset to establish foundational pose recognition capabilities.
 Further refinement of the pretrained model using SurgVU dataset pose annotations (Northwell Physicians Group, Encord.
 Contact liam.mchugh@columbia.edu) for domain-specific adaptation.

+2. **Monocular Depth Finetuning***: Using calibrated Stereo-Vision inference as annotations, Metric3D can be finetuned for laparoscopic surgery, improving the performance of depth-integrated kinematics reconstruction on monocular video datasets.
+Code for finetuning & depth inference (both monocular using Metric3D and stereo using NVLabs FoundationStereo) can be found in the depth_recon subdirectory.

 3. **Kinematic Inference**:
    - **Core Pose Detection**: Extraction of key instrument positions and orientations